 Our popular BTEC Advanced Award for Audiology Technicians in Educational Settings returned in March 2018.
 Currently in its seventh year, the course is suitable for IT/Science technicians, or teaching assistants supporting deaf learners.
 The content covers listening and learning, familiarisation with a range of technical aids, problem solving and administration issues.
 Please view our Please view the BTEC leaflet to find out more.
-If you have any questions about future courses, please email firstname.lastname@example.org
+If you have any questions, please email firstname.lastname@example.org

 The course, which is led by Ewing staff member Stevie Mayhook, is very popular: ‘I just wanted to say thank you for the fantastic experience on the course,’ said Verna, a student on the BTEC.
 ‘Stevie, your amazing knowledge, support and fantastic teaching has given me the confidence to pursue further opportunities.’

 Understanding radio aids and cochlear implants, February 2018

 Last February, Ewing Foundation staff delivered a workshop at Aston University in Birmingham on working with radio aids and cochlear implants.
 They shared updates on radio aids for the latest cochlear implant products such as Cochlear N7 system, Med-El Sonnet and Advanced Bionics.
 This was a hands-on day giving participants the opportunity to test the systems both subjectively and objectively in the test box using special leads produced by Connevans.
 They also focused on more recent wireless microphones, including the Roger Touch Screen and Cochlear Mini Microphone 2+.